Sockets

 • data.documentId (number) – The ID of the document to close.

-• data.studySessionId (number) – The ID of the study session,
+• data.studySessionId (number) – The ID of the study session.

-• options (object) – The options object.
+• options (object) – Additional configuration parameters.

 Returns: